Opentrino/C-Trino/README.md

 # How to run and use
 There are two main ways to develop this project:
 1- Develop systemverilog code and **simulate** with Icarus
-2- Develop systemverilog code and **synthesize** for FPGAs with Quartus
+2- Develop systemverilog code and **synthesize** for FPGAs with Quartus / Your favourite proprietary IDE

 - In the case of option 1, it is recommended the use of an actual IDE, such as Eclipse IDE.
-There is a project already prepared with a build system in place.
+There is an Eclipse project already prepared with a build system in place.
 Alternatively, you can just run the Windows/Linux scripts, but please note you need to respect the command-line arguments for these scripts.
 The scripts that can be found inside the folder 'toolchain/< YourOS >' (which work for both Windows and Linux) are:
 > 1- **build**- Just compiles the project with Icarus.
 No synthesization will occur.
 > 2- **build_run** - Compiles and simulates with Icarus.